microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessService.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphBookingService1>: Represents a particular service offered by a booking business.
+BODYPARAMETER <IMicrosoftGraphBookingService>: Represents a particular service offered by a booking business.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
   - `[Id <String>]`: Read-only.